A Guide to Autonomous Mobile Robots (AMRs)

 Working in the construction industry, Dusty Robotics’ FieldPrinter is able to print layouts for different projects ranging from parking garages and data centers to hospitals and office buildings, a job that traditionally involves humans and chalk lines.
 The FieldPrinter is able to print precise layouts on concrete, plywood subfloors and asphalt and even adds text labels to printed layouts to ensure important design information doesn’t go unnoticed.

-For businesses that want to have a hand in the design of their own AMRs, Husarian offers software and robotic plans for customized development, allowing clients to make modifications based on use case.
-Husarian’s Panther platform, for example, is designed for use outdoors in applications ranging from agriculture, rescue and inspection.
-It features LIDAR technology for navigation as well as GPS and other features — like robotic arms — can be added.
+For businesses that want to have a hand in the design of their own AMRs, Husarion offers software and robotic plans for customized development, allowing clients to make modifications based on use case.
+Husarion’s Panther platform, for example, is designed for use outdoors in applications ranging from agriculture, rescue and inspection.
+It features LIDAR technology for navigation, and other features like GPS and robotic arms can be added.

 Location: Westlake Village, California